webplatform/docs/css/properties/outline/index.md

 |LiveURL=http://code.webplatform.org/gist/5546728
 }}{{Single Example
 |Language=HTML
-|Description=An example of how outline and border behave applied to an inline element which spans on multiple lines.
+|Description=An example of how outline and border behave when applied to an inline element which spans on multiple lines.
 |Code=&lt;p&gt;Web Platform Docs is a community-driven site that aims to become &lt;span class=&quot;outline&quot;&gt;a comprehensive and authoritative source for web developer documentation.&lt;/span&gt;&lt;/p&gt;
 &lt;p&gt;Web Platform Docs is a community-driven site that aims to become &lt;span class=&quot;border&quot;&gt;a comprehensive and authoritative source for web developer documentation.&lt;/span&gt;&lt;/p&gt;
 &lt;p&gt;Web Platform Docs is a community-driven site that aims to become &lt;span class=&quot;outline border&quot;&gt;a comprehensive and authoritative source for web developer documentation.&lt;/span&gt;&lt;/p&gt;